ON THIS PAGE: You will learn about the different treatments doctors use for women with this type of cancer. Use the menu to see other pages.

-GTD is often curable.
+GTD is most often curable.
 However, recovery is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal.
+If a cancerous GTD cannot be cured or controlled, the disease may be called advanced or terminal.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss .